MYSTERY SCIENCE THEATER 3000

 • The “chiro-gyro” and the “flame-throwing flower” were props from Joel’s standup act.

 • Joel calls the Mads “The professors” as he walks in to the theater after the opening.
-Weird.
+Huh?

 • There are two mentions of driver’s ed jargon (“hands at 10 and 2 on the wheel, signal your intentions…” ) in this one.
 That’s what happens when you have a 17-year-old writer.

-• Gypsy’s light is still off during segment 2 (a do-over of a segment from K11- HUMANOID WOMAN).
+• Gypsy’s light is still off during segment 2 (which is a do-over of a segment from K11- HUMANOID WOMAN).

 • At the end of segment 2, Joel runs down the doorway sequence and is run over by Cambot.
-This is the first time he’s done it in the national series, but he did it twice (I think?, somebody correct me if I’m wrong) in KTMA episodes.
+This is the first time he’s done it in the national series, but he did it at least twice in KTMA episodes.

 • The third host segment is another classic moment from season one, a re-think of a sketch originally done for episode K10- COSMIC PRINCESS.
 Great line: “They’re STILL pickin’ up clown noses!”

 • In the theater, Joel produces a broom and proceeds to “clean up” the screen.

 • Tom Servo’s head blows up for the first time in the final segment.
 It won’t be the last.